Please fill out the form below and we will be in touch to arrange a visit.

 The principal accolade that many parents and former parents afford the School is that it is a warm and welcoming community and that their children make friendships here that last them a lifetime.
 It is certainly true that there is not one ‘type’ of Silcoatian and that the School endeavours whenever possible to focus on an individual’s needs, whether they be academic, co-curricular or social, to ensure that that everyone feels encouraged, safe and happy.

 Our pastoral system enables every pupil to have a close relationship with their form teacher or tutor and, in the Senior School, their Head of Year.
-We also have a full-time Chaplain and School Nurse, who are both on hand to offer advice and care.
+We also have a full-time School Nurse, who is on hand to offer advice and care, and we offer counselling through an independent agency.

 Not only do we care for one another, we also acknowledge the good fortune we have been given to be part of Silcoates.
 All pupils take part in a large number of charitable activities throughout the year.
 In 2017, we were given the Yorkshire Society Community Award for raising £58,000 across the year.